Chapter 21: A Man's Yearly Path, the Analemma - and the number 137

 A trochoid is simply a curve traced by a point fixed to a circle as it rolls along a straight line.
 So if we imagine a stationary astronomer in London (let's call him "Jim") looking through his telescope for a full year, our Jim will be carried around a trochoidal path (Jim is patiently monitoring the annual motions of the star Vega over a full year).
 Hence, here's what Jim's yearly path will look like - as viewed from above our North Pole:

-Of course, unless Jim is aware of his own trochoidal motion (i.e. his 'ever-looping frame of reference"), he will be baffled and stupefied at star Vega's seemingly 'inexplicable' behavior: as Jim records (over a full year) the successive positions of star Vega on a fixed photographic plate (which, of course, will gyrate in the same manner as himself), the annual motion of star Vega will appear to trace a peculiar geometric curve known as a 'prolate trochoid':
+Of course, unless Jim is aware of his own trochoidal motion (i.e. his 'ever-looping frame of reference"), he will be baffled at star Vega's seemingly inexplicable behavior: as Jim records (over a full year) the successive positions of star Vega on a fixed photographic plate (which, of course, will gyrate in the same manner as himself), the annual motion of star Vega will appear to trace a peculiar geometric curve known as a 'prolate trochoid':

-Note that the shapes (or 'heights') of these stellar trochoidal paths will vary depending on the celestial latitude of any given star.
-However, in the case of a star located along the Earth's equatorial ecliptic, that star will NOT exhibit any visible trochoidal curve; instead, it will just proceed along a straight line - while periodically retrograding (i.e. reversing direction) whenever Jim, our astronomer, is briefly 'carried backwards'(in relation to the Earth's motion) - as shown in my above graphic.
+Note that the shapes (and 'heights') of these stellar trochoidal paths will vary depending on the celestial latitude of any given star - and on the observer's earthly location.
+However, in the case of stars located along the Earth's equatorial ecliptic, these will NOT exhibit any visible trochoidal curve; instead, they will just appear to proceed along a straight line - while periodically retrograding (i.e. reversing direction) whenever Jim, our astronomer, is temporarily 'carried backwards' in relation to the Earth's forward motion (see above graphic).

-Note how the four occasions when our earthly clocks 'agree with the Sun" (i.e. June 16, Dec 24, Aug 29 and Apr 15) neatly 'coincide' with the observed Analemma - as shown in the two graphics compared above.
+Note how the four occasions when our earthly clocks 'agree with the Sun" (i.e. June 16, Dec 24, Aug 29 and Apr 15) neatly 'coincide' with the observed analemma - as shown in the two graphics compared above.
 At this point, it should be intuitively evident to the reader that the Analemma is - at least qualitatively speaking - closely related to what I like to call "a Man's Yearly Path".
 Let's now take a closer look at the maths involved - but don't worry: I will, as ever, keep my computations as simple as possible.